P35.011: Polymer and Composite Overhead Transmission Line Insulators

 Approach

-Update E-Field Modeling Software: Recognizing the critical role of electric fields in the service life of polymer insulators, this software calculates the electric field on new or existing insulator designs, helping utilities determine the need for corona rings.
+Update the Insulator E-Field Modeling Software, Insulator Calculation Engine (ICE): Recognizing the critical role of electric fields in the service life of polymer insulators, this software calculates the electric field on new or existing insulator designs, helping utilities determine the need for corona rings.
 EPRI works with user feedback to keep this tool user-friendly and relevant.

-Update the Insulator Reference Book (The Violet Book): This comprehensive guide provides state-of-the-art information on insulator selection, inspection, and maintenance.
-Revisions to the book aim to include the numerous mechanical considerations when selecting insulators for different configurations.
+Update the Insulator Reference Book (The Violet Book): This comprehensive guide provides state-of-the-art information on insulator selection, inspection, and maintenance to help utilities better specify, install, and manage transmission line insulators.
+Revisions to the book intend to include mechanical considerations when selecting insulator for different configurations.

 Resource Title Resource Type